 PACE is defined as the rate at which a student must progress through his/her educational program to ensure that the student will complete the program within the maximum time frame.
-In order to maintain PACE, a student may have no more than 20% of the courses for their degree program listed as "W." Students must pass 67% of all attempted credit hours.
+In order to maintain PACE, a student may have no more than 20% of their courses listed as W. Students must pass 67% of all attempted credit hours.